Svaneti trekking tour€280

 1. First, you need to register for a tour.
 We don't collect deposits at this stage but expect clients to fill in the form only in case of serious interest, after they have everything sorted out and are positive that they will be able to participate.

-2. We will send you a confirmation email and put you on the list of participants.
+2. We will send an email asking you to confirm your email address, to establish contact and be sure that we received valid address.
+Once confirmed, we will put you on the list of participants.
 Then, after the tour meets minimal threshold of required participants, we will send you another e-mail, inform you that the tour is guaranteed to run and if deposit is necessary, ask for it.

 3. After all participants sent deposit payment, the tour is green-lighted and we start with necessary arrangements.